ITR Filing Deadline Missed? Last chance to claim your tax refund.

 As per the Pension Funds Regulatory and Development Authority (PFRDA), the National Pension Scheme is designed to help individuals save for retirement.
 National Pension Scheme (NPS) is for both government and private employees.
 Any age group from 18-70 years can participate in the NPS program.

 NPS is a good tax-saving investment option, as fund management charges are pretty low.
-Fund management is done under four accounts in the NPS scheme: equity, corporate bonds, government securities, and alternative investment fund (AIF) that invests in assets such as venture capital, private equity, real estate, etc. These four accounts help investors manage their portfolios actively or passively.
+Fund management is done under four accounts in the NPS scheme: equity, corporate bonds, government securities, and alternative investment fund (AIF) that invests in assets such as venture capital, private equity, real estate, etc. These three four accounts help investors manage their portfolios actively or passively.

 There is a tax deduction of Rs.
 1,50,000/- for self-contribution to NPS, which is covered under Section 80C.
 Under Section 80CCD(1B), an additional deduction of Rs.
-50,000 is allowed against contribution to NPS.
+50,000 is allowed against the contribution to NPS.
 Therefore, this scheme provides a tax benefit of up to Rs.
 2 lakh.

 Employer’s NPS Contribution is covered under section 80CCD(2) of the Income Tax Act.